subpe/Arastta/README.md

 Arastta

-This plugin belongs to Bhartipay payment gateway.
+This plugin belongs to Bubpe payment gateway.
 For Installation and Configuration :

 Follow these steps :